Huguette Clark: 1927–1987: Real estate and artistic endeavors

 In December 1927, Clark announced her engagement to law student William MacDonald Gower, a Princeton University graduate who was a son of one of her father's business associates, William B. Gower.
 The two married on August 18, 1928, at Bellosguardo, her family's 23 acre estate on the Pacific Coast in Santa Barbara, California.
 The same year, Clark agreed to donate $50,000 (equivalent to $ in today's dollars) to excavate a salt pond and create an artificial freshwater lake across from Bellosguardo.
 She stipulated that the facility would be named the Andrée Clark Bird Refuge, after her sister, who had died of meningitis.
 Clark and Gower separated in 1929, one year after their marriage, and divorced in Reno, Nevada, on August 11, 1930.

 After her divorce, Clark returned to the twelfth-floor apartment at 907 Fifth Avenue, where she had previously lived with her mother.
-Upon moving back in, Clark modified and expanded the apartment significantly, so that it took up the entire eighth floor of the building, as well as half of the twelfth.
+Upon her return, Clark modified and expanded the apartment, so that it took up the entire eighth floor of the building, as well as half of the twelfth.
 The residence grew to a total of 42 rooms, including a 30 ft library, 40 ft drawing room, and 40 ft living room.

 According to architectural historian Andrew Alpern: "If you stood with your back to the fireplace in the library, you could see out to Central Park through the living room window that is almost 110 ft away!"
 Clark and her mother continued to maintain Bellosguardo, and during the Great Depression had the original home torn down and rebuilt "just to give people jobs."
 Clark visited Bellosguardo regularly during this period, staying there with family and friends.
 There, she befriended Barbara Dorn, the daughter of one of the property's caretakers.
 An acquaintance recalled that Clark "hung out with rich daredevils who drove fast cars and flew rickety planes," but became close friends with Dorn, as both were shy and "hid in the garden."

-Clark was also a musician and painter, and in 1929 exhibited seven of her own paintings at the Corcoran Gallery of Art, located in Washington, D.C.
+Clark was also a musician and painter, and in 1929 exhibited seven of her own paintings at the Corcoran Gallery of Art in Washington, D.C.
 She possessed an enthusiasm for the arts and was an avid collector of visual art, as well as antique toys and dolls.
 She reportedly had a very small group of friends and was "skittish around strangers," spending much of her time in private, rarely leaving her residence.
 She occasionally attended Christian Dior fashion shows in New York City, but only to find inspiration for clothing to dress her dolls.

 In 1952, she purchased a 52 acre estate in New Canaan, Connecticut, referred to as Le Beau Chateau.
 After the death of her mother in 1963, she became even more reclusive.
-Her mother's death left Clark the sole owner of Bellosguardo, which she had not visited since the 1950s.
-Despite her lack of visitation, Bellosguardo continued to be maintained throughout Clark's life for a total cost of $40,000 per month.
+Her mother's death left Clark the sole owner of Bellosguardo.
+Although she never visited the estate after the 1950s, she continued to maintain it at a cost of $40,000 per month.